bilo1967/sight-translation/README.md

 # sight-translation - A Scroller App for Simultaneous Interpreting Training

-**Scroller** is a web-based tool for trainers and students in simultaneous interpretation, designed to practice and objectively evaluate sight translation performance.
-It simulates real-time speech flow by scrolling text at customizable speeds (measured in *Words Per Minute - WPM*), offering objective performance tracking and adaptive display settings.
+**Scroller** is a web-based tool for both teachers and students in interpreter training.
+It is designed for the practice and objective _human_ evaluation of sight translation performance.
+It simulates real-time speech flow by scrolling text at customizable speeds (measured in Words Per Minute - WPM), offering objective performance tracking and adaptive display settings.

 Developed for the [Department of Interpretation and Translation (DIT)](https://dit.unibo.it/) at the University of Bologna by **Gabriele Carioli**.